 Unlike the other main debt solutions (debt management, bankruptcy or an IVA) there are some very specific checks that you have to pass to qualify for a DRO.
 The main ones are:

-- debts have to be less than £20,000 in total;
+- your debts have to come to less than £20,000;

-- a car has to worth less than £1,000; and
+- a car you own has to worth less than £1,000; and

 - you have little spare income (under £50) each month after all your expenses.

 The last point is the hardest for you to assess.
 Your IVA firm may have said you can afford to pay £75 a month to the IVA – that sounds as though it is more than the £50 maximum allowed for a DRO.
 But the DRO calculations are different, so you could still qualify.